SMU Mustangs football scandal

-While it was not the only SWC school to be sanctionedat one point, five of the conference's nine member schools were on some form of probationSMU's violations were considered to be particularly egregious, including the maintenance of a large slush fund for payments to recruits and players from the early 1970s onward.
 In early 1987, the NCAA investigated SMU's football program for these and other violations, and imposed what is referred to as the "death penalty"banning a team from competition for a year or more.
-The severity of the sanctions the NCAA imposed in this case, while based on the number and seriousness of SMU's infractions, especially took into account the school's blatant disregard for previous efforts at enforcement; the university had been on probation five times between 1974 and 1985, and seven times overallmore than any other school.
+While it was not the only SWC school to be sanctionedat one point, five of the conference's nine member schools were on some form of probationSMU's violations were considered to be particularly egregious.
+The severity of the sanctions the NCAA imposed in this case, while based on the number and seriousness of SMU's infractions, especially took into account the school's blatant disregard for previous efforts at enforcement; the university had been under nearly constant NCAA scrutiny for over a decade.

-As a result, the NCAA canceled SMU's 1987 season, the first time it had canceled a member's entire football season.
+The NCAA canceled SMU's 1987 season, the first time it had canceled a member's entire football season.
 The university opted to sit out the 1988 season as well due to concerns it would be unable to field a competitive team.
 The two-year hiatus had long-term effects on the program and ultimately led to the dissolution of the Southwest Conference.